This Pie Crust Recipe makes the BEST flaky all butter pie crust. You won’t believe how easy it is to make homemade pie crust from scratch!

 • When trimming and fluting the edges, be sure that the edges of the crust reach all the way to the edges of your pie pan.

 • Prick the crust all over the bottom and sides with a fork.
-Then line the inside of the unbaked crust with a piece of parchment paper and then fill with pie weights, dried beans or rice before blind-baking.
+Line the inside of the unbaked crust with a piece of parchment paper and then fill with pie weights, dried beans or uncooked rice before blind-baking.

 • Chill it in the refrigerator for at least 30 minutes, until it is firm, before baking.